afujimoto/CAMPHOR/README.md

 $ docker run --rm -it -v $PWD:/out camphor
 ```

-If you want to run for your own data, please run the below commands.
+If you want to run your own data, please run the following commands.

 ```shell
 $ git clone https://github.com/afujimoto/CAMPHOR